tubbo/saur/README.md

 it will call the provided "fresh" method and save that value as the cache.

+## Development

+To build documentation, you'll need [ESDoc][] and plugins installed:

+    yarn global add esdoc esdoc-ecmascript-proposal-plugin esdoc-standard-plugin

+Then, run:

+    make

+This will also generate a `bin/saur` binstub so you can run CLI commands.

+Before submitting your code, make sure it's formatted:

+    make fmt

 [deno]: https://deno.land
 [SQL Builder]: https://github.com/manyuanrong/sql-builder
 [Django]: https://djangoproject.com